eindrayaye/super-java_Interface/README.md

 # super-java_Interface

 Another way to achieve abstraction in Java is the Interface.
-An interface is a completely "Abstract class" that is used to group related methods with empth bpdies.
+An interface is a completely "Abstract class" that is used to group related methods with empth bodies.

-(Example: how to write Interface method) interface Animal {
+(Example: how to write Interface method)

+interface Animal {
   public void animalSound; // Empty Body public void sleep;       //
   }
 *******************

 In example three .java files
 (1) AccountInfo.java (Parent class)// has 'content' and 'banknam' Methods.
 (2) CurrentAccount.java & SavingAccount.java are child class.
 Using 'implements' keyword instad of 'extends'